 When a child is fortunate enough to have a seamless flow between his home and school life, it fills them with a sense of security and clarity.
 We work to build two way communication and trust with our parent body so that we can provide consistent messages to our children. .

 7. The physical environment has great significance on the child’s learning.

 Creative and inspired spaces – organized, well-lit, and filled with meaningful and interesting objects – invigorate the child’s learning.
 Reggio considers the environment “the third teacher.”

 8. Time spent in nature connects the child to the world around them.

 Today’s technological world deprives us of the many benefits we reap from fresh air, running fields, planting veggies, and caring for animals.
 Connecting with nature builds within our children a sense of appreciation and responsibility back to the world from which we get so much.

 9. Humor, always humor.

-Laughter has a way of making any endeavor more productive.
+Laughter and spontaneity have a way of making any endeavor more productive.